 Check Supply Lines Often

 Regularly check the water supply lines for any cracks or tears.
-This will help keep your ice maker running and also avoid bigger problems that can cost even more to repair.
+This will help keep your ice maker running and avoid bigger problems that can cost even more to repair.

 Replace your supply lines when they are damaged or worn out.